-These are towering, spinning monuments (not to be confused with regular PokéStops) that can be taken over by one of the game's three Teams and must defend it by placing Pokémon inside.
+These are towering, spinning monuments (not to be confused with regular PokéStops) that can be taken over by one of the game's three Teams and be defended by placing Pokémon inside.

 This is different to how Gyms worked in the game's first year, where placing a Pokémon in a Gym would get you a flat rate of 10 Coins per creature (with a 21 hour cooldown period whenever you cash out) so in theory, you can now easily earn 50 PokéCoins in the same period.

-However, if your Pokémon has been in a Gym for several days (accruing more than 50 coins), they will only provide 50 coins in total when they come back to you.
-It also means that, if other Pokémon come back to you on that same day, you won't receive any more Coins - as you've already hit the cap for that day.
+Additionally, if your Pokémon has been in a Gym for several days, they will only provide 50 coins in total when they come back to you.
+This also means that, if other Pokémon come back to you on that same day, you won't receive any more Coins - as you've already hit the cap for that day.

 As such, it is probably better to have your Pokémon return from Gyms on a regular, staggered basis, rather than over long periods and all at once to maximise your gains.

-It's also worth noting you can only have one of your Pokémon in one Gym at a time, you can still have Pokémon in multiple Gyms.
-There is now a cap of 20 Gyms you can place creatures inside.
+It's also worth noting you can only have one of your Pokémon in one Gym at a time.
+Though can still have Pokémon in multiple Gyms, there is a cap of 20 Gyms you can place creatures inside.

 What can you use PokéCoins for?

 When you have started earning PokéCoins - or bought them from the shop - you can use them to purchase items.
-Here are the current going rates:
+Highlights include: